NeuroscienceScripts/VirtualUCSB/README.md

 https://docs.github.com/en/get-started/quickstart/contributing-to-projects

 Create a Unity project, delete the Assets folder, and git pull the provided Assets folder.
-Doing it this way doesn't require any additional set-up with your git remote and it will .
+Doing it this way doesn't require any additional set-up with your git remote and it will work out of the box with Unity.

 As a first step, create an empty scene with the building you plan to work on in the Scenes->Subsections directory.
 Edit this ReadMe file with a little information on the building/space (enough to clearly explain what area you are working on),